Guitar branding. A market study.

 This ad works because it focuses on the experience that the guitarist is going to have with a Manzer guitar.
 A beautifully made guitar, when played, can make a guitarist feel like they have transcended the world around them.
 It speaks to a guitarist who feels his/her music can be transporting, reaching that stage of bliss that most serious musicians aspire to reach.

 That’s why it doesn’t matter is you are a beginning guitarist or if you’re a pro, you want to feel and be a part of this collective musical story.
 And that story has always been the same.
 It’s the hope of one day becoming a rock star, playing for an audience that knows the words to all your songs, and doing so with your traveling companion: your guitar.
 That guitar holds a special place in the heart of the guitarist.
 It’s their baby.
-They love it.
-They bond with it.
-They create with it.
+They love it, they bond with it and they create with it.

-This, then, is the the ingredient that must be used upon most when companies are attempting to steal share in the guitar marketplace.
+This should be the the ingredient most used when companies are attempting to steal share in the guitar marketplace.
 Sell the place where the guitar lives in the guitarist’s life.
 Answer the question: What does the guitarist aspire to be?
 Without this key concept, we’re left with nondescript advertising that does little to move the heart strings.